sc-forks/solidity-coverage/docs/api.md

 # Solidity-Coverage API

-`solidity-coverage`'s API provides test coverage measurement for the Solidity language.
-Its algorithm resembles the one used by [Istanbul][3] for javascript programs.
-It tracks line and branch locations by instrumenting solidity contracts with special solidity statements and detecting their execution in a coverage-enabled EVM.
+solidity-coverage tracks the code lines which are hit as your tests run by instrumenting solidity contracts with special solidity statements and detecting their execution in a coverage-enabled EVM.

 As such, the API spans the full set of tasks typically required to run a solidity test suite.
 The table below shows how its core methods relate to the stages of a test run: